Repositories

 Go Deeper

-- The Missing Semester — Version Control — MIT's deep dive into Git internals.
-Goes further than you need right now — bookmark it for later.
+- The Missing Semester: Version Control.
+MIT's deep dive into Git internals.
+Goes further than you need right now, so bookmark it for later.